 - They’ll put you in a holding cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- You must answer a number of questions, such as what is your legal name, home address, birthdate and a contact person.
+- You must answer a number of questions, such as what your legal name is, home address, birthdate and a contact person.

 - You will also be asked about your medical and psychological history.

 - You will be given an inmate number.

 - You will get fingerprinted.

 - You will have a front and profile photo taken for your mugshot.